geudde/attic-chest/pages/13.reference/01.porden/docs.md

 u From purer sources purer pleasures flow ?
 790

-" Shake off thy bonds ; or since a monarch's throne
+" Shake off thy bonds; or since a monarch's throne

 " Wants half its lustre while he rules alone,

 " This maid behold ! — nor can these regions find

-" A nymph more fair in person or in mind ;
+" A nymph more fair in person or in mind;

 " How long with smother'd fires she vainly lov'd